mmarsh/tictactoe/README.md

 cfg\dependencies.txt to load the js files.
 The last file in the txt file, app.js, initializes the state of the app and shows the ui.

-Been kicking around the idea of a simple js spring type loader, hopefully this will replace loader.js
+Been kicking around the idea of a simple spring type loader for js files, hopefully this will replace loader.js

 Deployment